Robotics: Dynamics and kinematics

 The study of motion can be divided into kinematics and dynamics.
 Direct kinematics or forward kinematics refers to the calculation of end effector position, orientation, velocity, and acceleration when the corresponding joint values are known.
 Inverse kinematics refers to the opposite case in which required joint values are calculated for given end effector values, as done in path planning.
 Some special aspects of kinematics include handling of redundancy (different possibilities of performing the same movement), collision avoidance, and singularity avoidance.
 Once all relevant positions, velocities, and accelerations have been calculated using kinematics, methods from the field of dynamics are used to study the effect of forces upon these movements.
 Direct dynamics refers to the calculation of accelerations in the robot once the applied forces are known.
 Direct dynamics is used in computer simulations of the robot.
 Inverse dynamics refers to the calculation of the actuator forces necessary to create a prescribed end-effector acceleration.
 This information can be used to improve the control algorithms of a robot.

 In each area mentioned above, researchers strive to develop new concepts and strategies, improve existing ones, and improve the interaction between these areas.
 To do this, criteria for "optimal" performance and ways to optimize design, structure, and control of robots must be developed and implemented.

+Open source robotics

+Open source robotics research seeks standards for defining, and methods for designing and building, robots so that they can easily be reproduced by anyone.
+Research includes legal and technical definitions; seeking out alternative tools and materials to reduce costs and simplify builds; and creating interfaces and standards for designs to work together.
+Human usability research also investigates how to best document builds through visual, text or video instructions.